itsdfish/QuantumPrisonersDilemmaModel.jl/docs/src/basic_usage.md

 1. Player 1 is told that player 2 defected
 2. Player 1 is told that player 2 cooperated
-3. Player 1 is not informed of player's action
+3. Player 1 is not informed of the action of player 2

 ```@example
 using QuantumPrisonersDilemmaModel